Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-These fluffy Greek yogurt pancakes are made with whole wheat pastry flour and Greek yogurt, topped with a strawberry compote (the easiest stovetop jammy, strawberry sauce) -- perfect for a healthy weekend morning breakfast or brunch!
+These fluffy Greek yogurt pancakes are made with whole wheat pastry flour and Greek yogurt, topped with the easiest stovetop jammy, strawberry sauce (naturally sweetened!).
+Perfect for a wholesome weekend morning breakfast.

 Stack of whole wheat Greek yogurt pancakes with strawberry compote on top, on white plate with fork. this recipe

 Growing up, I was always a pancake lover, so there's something so nostalgic about a fluffy pancake with syrup!
-As I tested homemade pancake recipes in my adulthood, I was trying to achieve that nostalgic element while using wholesome ingredients.
-And so I introduce to you these Greek yogurt pancakes with whole wheat flour!
+As I tested homemade pancake recipes in my adulthood, I was trying to keep that nostalgic element while using wholesome ingredients.
+Enter these Greek yogurt pancakes!

 Jump to: